-It was one of Fort Worth’s first murders; it remained unsolved for thirteen years; and its victim was the patriarch of a family who remains prominent a century and a half later.
+It was one of Fort Worth’s first recorded murders; it remained unsolved for thirteen years; and its victim was the patriarch of a family who remains prominent a century and a half later.

-Creswell’s reply: “To heaven or hell, one.”
+Creswell’s reply was chilling: “To heaven or hell, one.”

 The next morning, October 8, Creswell returned to the Edwards home on horseback.
 Son Cass Edwards was cutting hay in a field.
 Creswell asked Cass where Lemuel Edwards was.
-Cass told Edwards that Lemuel was walking back to the house.
+Cass told Creswell that Lemuel was walking back to the house.
 Creswell rode off in that direction.

 Minutes later Cass Edwards heard a gunshot from the direction in which Creswell had ridden.
 Cass Edwards found his father shot in the back of the head in a creek 150-200 yards from the house.
 Cass recognized the hoof prints of Creswell’s freshly shod horse near the body.

 Creswell was indicted for murder.
 Sheriff C. L. Loucks searched for him for two days, but Creswell had vanished.